James Callaghan: 1979 general election

+After losing power in 1979, Labour spent the next 18 years in opposition, pejoratively described as the period in wilderness for the party.

+Leader of the opposition, 1979–1980

+In the immediate aftermath of the election defeat, Callaghan wanted to resign as leader, but was persuaded to stay on in the hope that he would provide some stability, and ease the way for Denis Healey to be elected as his successor.
+During Callaghan's 17-month stint as opposition leader, the Labour Party was torn apart by factional struggles between the left and right of the party.
+In the event, the left succeeded in electing Michael Foot as his successor following the November 1980 leadership election, and he returned to the backbenches.

+Backbenches and retirement, 1980–2005

 In 1982, along with his friend Gerald Ford, he co-founded the annual AEI World Forum.

 In 1983, he attacked Labour's plans to reduce defence, and the same year became Father of the House as the longest continually-serving member of the Commons.

-In 1987, he was made a Knight of the Garter and stood down at the 1987 general election after 42 years as an MP.
+In 1987, he was made a Knight Companion of the Garter and stood down at the 1987 general election after 42 years as an MP.
 He was one of the last remaining MPs elected in the Labour landslide of 1945.
 Shortly afterwards, he was elevated to the House of Lords on 5 November 1987 as a life peer with the title Baron Callaghan of Cardiff, of the City of Cardiff in the County of South Glamorgan.
 In 1987, his autobiography, Time and Chance, was published.
 He also served as a non-executive director of the Bank of Wales.

 His wife Audrey, a former chairman (1969–82) of Great Ormond Street Hospital, spotted a letter to a newspaper which pointed out that the copyright of Peter Pan, which had been assigned by J. M. Barrie to the hospital, was going to expire at the end of that year, 1987 (50 years after Barrie's death, the then-current copyright term).
 In 1988, Callaghan moved an amendment to the Copyright Designs & Patents Act, then under consideration in the House of Lords, to grant the hospital a right to royalty in perpetuity despite the lapse of copyright, and it was passed by the government.

+During the 1980s, Lord Callaghan supported the work of the Jim Conway Memorial Foundation (JCF), a registered educational charity.
+He gave the foundation's inaugural memorial lecture in 1981 and took the Chair for a JCF symposium in 1990, being the final event of that ten-year lecture series.